probcomp/GenParticleFilters.jl/README.md

 <a id="6">[6]</a> M. Cusumano-Towner, B. Bichsel, T. Gehr, M. Vechev, and V. K. Mansinghka, “Incremental inference for probabilistic programs,” in Proceedings of the 39th ACM SIGPLAN Conference on Programming Language Design and Implementation, Philadelphia PA USA, Jun.
 2018, pp. 571–585.

 <a id="7">[7]</a> Lew, A. K., Matheos, G., Zhi-Xuan, T., Ghavamizadeh, M., Gothoskar, N., Russell, S., and Mansinghka, V. K. "SMCP3: Sequential Monte Carlo with Probabilistic Program Proposals."
 AISTATS, 2023.

+<a id="8">[8]</a> V. Elvira, J. Míguez and P. M. Djurić, "Adapting the Number of Particles in Sequential Monte Carlo Methods Through an Online Scheme for Convergence Assessment," in IEEE Transactions on Signal Processing, vol. 65, no. 7, pp. 1781-1794, 1 April 2017, doi: 10.1109/TSP.2016.2637324.